smart-edge-open/ido-specs/doc/reference-architectures/smartedge-open-experience-kit_sdwan.md

  -  A virtual LAN network on one of the CNF's virtual interfaces.
 This connects  application pods belonging to the same OVN network in the cluster.
 The ovn4nfv plugin allows for simplified creation of a virtual OVN network based on the provided configuration.
 The network is then attached on one of the CNF's interfaces.
  -  A provider network, to connect the CNF pod to an external network (WAN).
 The provider network is attached to the physical network infrastructure via layer-2 (i.e., via bridging/switching).

-### Converged Edge Reference Architectures (Smart Edge Open Experience Kit)
+### Converged Edge Reference Architectures (Intel® Smart Edge Open Experience Kits)
-Smart Edge Open Experience Kit is a business program that creates and maintains validated reference architectures of edge networks, including both hardware and software elements.
+Intel® Smart Edge Open Experience Kit is a business program that creates and maintains validated reference architectures of edge networks, including both hardware and software elements.
 The reference architectures are used by ISVs, system integrators, and others to accelerate the development of production edge computing systems.

-The Smart Edge Open project has created a Smart Edge Open Experience Kit reference architecture for SD-WAN edge and SD-WAN hub.
-They are used, with Smart Edge Open, to create a uCPE platform for an SD-WAN CNF on edge and hub accordingly.
+The Intel® Smart Edge Open project has created an Intel® Smart Edge Open Experience Kit reference architecture for SD-WAN edge and SD-WAN hub.
+They are used, with Intel® Smart Edge Open, to create a uCPE platform for an SD-WAN CNF on edge and hub accordingly.
 Even though there is only one implementation of CNF, it can be used for two different purposes, as described below.

 #### SD-WAN Edge Reference Architecture
 The SD-WAN Edge Smart Edge Open Experience Kit reference implementation is used to deploy SD-WAN CNF on a single-node edge cluster that will also accomodate enterprize edge applications.
 The major goal of SD-WAN Edge is to support the creation of a Kubernetes-based platform that boosts the performance of deployed edge applications and reduces resource usage by the Kubernetes system.
 To accomplish this, the underlying platform must be optimized and made ready to use IA accelerators.
 Smart Edge Open provides support for the deployment of OpenVINO™ applications and workloads acceleration with the Intel® Movidius™ VPU HDDL-R add-in card.
 SD-WAN Edge also enables the Node Feature Discovery (NFD) building block on the cluster to provide awareness of the nodes’ features to  edge applications.
 Finally, SD-WAN Edge implements Istio Service Mesh (SM) in the default namespace to connect the edge applications.
 SM acts as a middleware between  edge applications/services and the Smart Edge Open platform, and provides abstractions for traffic management, observability, and security of the building blocks in the platform.
 Istio is a cloud-native service mesh that provides capabilities such as Traffic Management, Security, and Observability uniformly across a network of services.
 Smart Edge Open integrates with Istio to reduce the complexity of large scale edge applications, services, and network functions.
 More information on SM in Smart Edge Open can be found on the Smart Edge Open [website](https://smartedge-open.org/developers/).